-- (a) The Dean or the Associate Dean will coordinate the selection of the Search Committee. - (b) A Search Committee will have no more than seven (7) and no fewer than five (5) members excluding the Chair of the Committee.
+- (a) The Dean or the Executive Director of Library Services will coordinate the selection of the Search Committee for Member hires within their academic unit(s). - (b) A Search Committee will have no more than seven (7) and no fewer than five (5) members excluding the Chair of the Committee.
 The Chair of the Committee is non-voting.
-Search Committees will be constituted as follows: - i) the Dean or the Associate Dean who will Chair the Committee; - ii) the Chair, Program Coordinator or Director of the hiring academic unit; - iii) at least two (2) but no more than four (4) tenured or tenure-track Members from the academic unit elected by the Members of the academic unit; - iv) at least one (1) additional Member from a different academic unit than the hiring unit selected by the hiring academic unit; - where the Members of the academic unit so choose, one (1) student (undergraduate or graduate) selected by the Members of the hiring academic unit; - vi) where the Members of the academic unit so choose, one (1) CASBU Member selected by the Members of the hiring academic unit; and - vii) where an academic unit has fewer than two (2) tenured or tenure-track Members (excluding the Chair, Director, or Program Coordinator), Faculty Council will select the Members to serve on the Search Committee.
+Search Committees will be constituted as follows: - i) the Dean, the Associate Dean, or the Executive Director of Library Services who will chair the Committee; - the Chair or Director of the hiring academic unit or in the case of a committee to appoint an academic librarian or archivist, a Chair or Director from another academic unit will serve; - iii) Member representation on search committees: - a. for tenure, tenure-track, limited-term, laboratory instructor, or service course instructor appointments, will consist of at least two (2) but no more than four (4) Members from the academic unit elected by the Members of the academic unit; - b. for academic librarians or archivists, will consist of at least two (2) but no more than four (4) Members from the Library as elected by the Members of the Library.

+- iv) at least one (1) additional Member from a different academic unit than the hiring unit as selected by the hiring academic unit; - v) wherever possible, one (1) student (undergraduate or graduate) as selected by the Members of the hiring academic unit; - vi) wherever possible, one (1) CASBU Member as selected by the Members of the hiring academic unit; however, no CASBU Member can be obliged to serve on such a committee; - vii) where an academic unit has fewer than two (2) tenured or tenure-track faculty, or in the case of the Library, fewer than two (2) librarian or archivist Members (excluding the Chair or Director), the Dean or the Executive Director of Library Services, in consultation with the existing Members of the academic unit, will appoint additional Members to the Committee; and - viii) A Human Resources representative as an ex-officio, non-voting member of the Committee.